Virtual Regatta for Volvo Ocean Race

 My strategy was to avoid following the big players because by doing that I would never be able to get ahead of them,” said Rémy, a cruising yachtsman.
 “I knew from playing this game before that it is always better to get to Cape Town by being west instead of going down the African coast but in my opinion the star players were going too far…“

-My choice to stick with African coast was wrong, and partly it is because I blindly trusted the Zezo sailing simulator.
-No doubt that Zezo is very helpful you just need to learn how to use it properly.
+My choice to stick with the African coast was wrong, and partly it was because I blindly trusted the Zezo sailing simulator.
+Zezo is undoubtedly very helpful; you just need to learn how to use it properly.

 One thing is in short distances up to ten days legs.
-In long sailing routes, you have to be smarter.
-Not only weather forecasts but by studying historical data as well as experienced skipper reviews and common sense by choosing the right track.
+In long sailing routes, you have to be more innovative.
+Not only by weather forecasts but also by studying historical data, experienced skipper reviews, and common sense in choosing the right track.

-I have more three days to go to see Table Mountain on the horizon, but I have learned much in this leg regardless Virtual Game drawbacks comparing to the last second edition.
+I have three more days to go to see Table Mountain on the horizon, but I have learned much in this leg, regardless of the Virtual Game drawbacks compared to the last second edition.

-I have not decided yet on participating in next VOR legs.
-It will depend on how much VR3 creators will respond to criticism and pricing.
+I have not decided yet whether to participate in the next VOR legs.
+It will depend on how VR3 creators respond to criticism and pricing.

 Leg 2 in 200 seconds